nateraw/Lda2vec-Tensorflow/README.md

     P.save_data(clean_data_dir)
 ```

-When you run the twenty newsgroups example, it will create a directory tree that looks like this:
+When you run the twenty newsgroups preprocessing example, it will create a directory tree that looks like this:
 ```bash
 ├── my_project
 │   ├── data